VictoriaBrown/AllAboutHTML/README.md

 This folder homes index.html - When you execute this html file, you'll see a Bootstrap horizontal form.

 ## L05HandsOn
 This was an assignment completed for college.
 Within this folder, you'll find two files that I created: index.html and style.css.
+There is also a folder for all of the images that are included on this HTML document.
 This project includes the following: a header and 10 images that are centered and styled with Flexbox.